Azure-Samples/azure-servicebus-messaging-samples/Prefetch/readme.md

 reside in *Program.cs*, starting with *Run()*.

 You can build the sample from the command line with the [build.bat](build.bat) or [build.ps1](build.ps1) scripts.
 This assumes that you have the .NET Build tools in the path.
-You can also open up the [QueuesGettingStarted.sln](QueuesGettingStarted.sln) solution file with Visual Studio and build.
+You can also open up the [Prefetch.sln](Prefetch.sln) solution file with Visual Studio and build.
 With either option, the NuGet package manager should download and install the **WindowsAzure.ServiceBus** package containing the
 Microsoft.ServiceBus.dll assembly, including dependencies.